-OB-GYNs can diagnose and treat period pain and heavy periods.
+OB-GYNs or gynecologists can diagnose and treat period pain and heavy periods.
 While some cramping at the start of your period is normal, we can help you if period pain is interfering with your daily activities and doesn’t feel better with over-the-counter anti-inflammatory medication.
 We can also help you with heavy periods by diagnosing the cause of heavier bleeding and working together to outline a treatment plan that works for you.

 Our OB-GYNs can help diagnose bladder control issues and pelvic floor disorders.
 We can evaluate your symptoms and connect you with one of our urogynecologists, if necessary.

 Our OB-GYNs and gynecologists offer confidential screening and treatment for STIs like chlamydia, herpes, gonorrhea, trichomoniasis, HPV, HIV or other infections.

 Gynecologic surgery options include office-based procedures like ThermaChoice and Novasure for treating heavy periods, as well as da Vinci surgery with robotic technology for pelvic organ prolapse, endometriosis resection and hysterectomies.

 We guide women through perimenopause and menopause, treating symptoms with a range of effective therapies such as hormone therapy, vaginal estrogen and low-dose antidepressants.